 Click on the above link to view our public safety announcement.

 Traffic and Safety Unit

-When requests are made concerning issues such as stop signs, speed zones or unsafe parking, site studies are conducted.
+When requests are made concerning issues such as stop signs, speed zones, or unsafe parking, site studies are conducted.
 If the results meet the requirements as stipulated in the Manual for Traffic Control Devices, corrective action is taken.

 For example, when a resident suggests that an intersection needs a stop sign, a study is conducted.
-If all requirements are met, a recommendation for placement of the sign is made to the Town Board.
+If all requirements are met, a recommendation for the placement of the sign is made to the Town Board.
 Once adopted, the location is listed in the Town Code and a sign is placed.
 The Police Department is then allowed to enforce the ordinance for violations.

-The Traffic Unit is also responsible for the supervision of School Crossing Guards, Animal Control Services and requests for street closings.
+The Traffic Unit is also responsible for the supervision of School Crossing Guards, Animal Control Services, and requests for street closings.